1% rule: Definition and review

 According to the 1% rule, about 1% of Internet users create content, while 99% are just consumers of that content.
 For example, for every person who posts on a forum, generally about 99 other people view that forum but do not post.
-The term was coined by authors and bloggers Ben McConnell and Jackie Huba, although earlier references to the same concept did not use this name.
+The term was coined by authors and bloggers Ben McConnell and Jackie Huba, although there were earlier references this concept that did not use the name.

-The terms lurk and lurking, in reference to online activity, are used to refer to online observation without engaging others in the internet community.
+The terms lurk and lurking, in reference to online activity, are used to refer to online observation without engaging others in the Internet community.

-A 2005 study of radical jihadist internet forums found 87% of users had never posted on the forums, 13% had posted at least once, 5% had posted 50 or more times, and only 1% had posted 500 or more times.
+A 2007 study of radical jihadist Internet forums found 87% of users had never posted on the forums, 13% had posted at least once, 5% had posted 50 or more times, and only 1% had posted 500 or more times.

 A 2014 peer-reviewed paper entitled "The 1% Rule in Four Digital Health Social Networks: An Observational Study" empirically examined the 1% rule in health-oriented online forums.
 The paper concluded that the 1% rule was consistent across the four support groups, with a handful of "Superusers" generating the vast majority of content.
 A study later that year, from a separate group of researchers, replicated the 2014 van Mierlo study in an online forum for depression.
-Results indicated that the distribution frequency of the 1% rule fit followed Zipf's Law, which is a specific type of power law.
+Results indicated that the distribution frequency of the 1% rule fit followed Zipf's law, which is a specific type of power law.

 The "90–9–1" version of this rule states that for websites where users can both create and edit content, 1% of people create content, 9% edit or modify that content, and 90% view the content without contributing.
 However, the actual percentage is likely to vary depending upon the subject.
-For example, if a forum requires content submissions as a condition of entry, the percentage of people who participate will probably be significantly higher than one percent, but the content producers will still be a minority of users.
+For example, if a forum requires content submissions as a condition of entry, the percentage of people who participate will probably be significantly higher than 1%, but the content producers will still be a minority of users.
 This is validated in a study conducted by Michael Wu, who uses economics techniques to analyze the participation inequality across hundreds of communities segmented by industry, audience type, and community focus.

 The 1% rule is often misunderstood to apply to the Internet in general, but it applies more specifically to any given Internet community.
 It is for this reason that one can see evidence for the 1% principle on many websites, but aggregated together one can see a different distribution.
 This latter distribution is still unknown and likely to shift, but various researchers and pundits have speculated on how to characterize the sum total of participation.
-Research in late 2012 suggested that only 23% of the population (rather than 90 percent) could properly be classified as lurkers, while 17% of the population could be classified as intense contributors of content.
-Several years prior, results were reported on a sample of students from Chicago where 60 percent of the sample created content in some form.
+Research in late 2012 suggested that only 23% of the population (rather than 90%) could properly be classified as lurkers, while 17% of the population could be classified as intense contributors of content.
+Several years prior, results were reported on a sample of students from Chicago where 60% of the sample created content in some form.